-The exam will be given on the first day of the semester (NOT the FIRST DAY OF CLASSES!)
+The exam will be given two times per semester, approximately at the start of the semester and at the end of the semester.
 This is usually two days prior to the beginning of classes.
 If you are enrolled in the EE101 class, the exam is given during the normally scheduled exam time.
 The exam is also given to currently enrolled EE98 students on the make-up exam day as listed in the schedule.
 Bring a laptop with a working internet connection.
 The exam will be given face to face, but online.

 The canvas shell:

-Can I access the practice exam before I am an official EE student?
+Can I access a practice exam before I am an official EE student?

 You can self-register with this information: